Sending Funeral Flower Arrangements

 Sympathy bouquets are usually sent by co-workers, extended family, or friends.
 Sending to a funeral home or the residence of a close family is generally the most appropriate location to send funeral bouquets.

-What Type of Flowers Should I Send for Burials and Wakes?
+What Type of Flowers Should I Send for Memorial?

 What Color Should I Pick for Funeral Flowers?

-In America, white and pink are appropriate choices for funeral flowers.
+In America, white and pink are appropriate choices for funeral floral arrangements.
 But consider the culture of the deceased and their family.
 In Asia, white and yellow are appropriate colors for condolence flowers.
 For Buddhist funerals, the color red should always be avoided.

 It’s important to know if the family of the deceased adheres to specific cultural traditions.
 Different cultures have different traditions.
 Jewish burials are quick and funeral flowers are not considered necessary.
 Hindu funerals are also quick and flowers at the funeral are considered inappropriate, although flowers may be sent to the homes of loved ones.